Wednesday, February 18, 2015

 The German Team of Rubin, Saudade, and Carina111 (another Carter Design) won the 1973 Admiral's Cup, the world's championship in International Ocean Racing.

 Now, Frigate is part of the "Patrimoine Maritime de France", similar to historic buildings in the USA.
 Quite a feat to have an American Design, English-built and owned in 1973, and passed to the French heritage.
-It must not have happened since capturing British ships during the Napoleonic wars.
+It must not have happened since the capture of British ships during the Napoleonic Wars.

 - Above the Body Sections of Frigate.
-You will notice the introduction of deadrise, something not designed since the 42ft 2 Tonner Aggressive a couple of years before.
+You will notice the introduction of deadrise, a feature not designed since the 42ft 2 Tonner Aggressive, a couple of years prior.
 Robin Aisher, her owner, wanted the feature of a deeper mid-section.

 No comments: